Edwin T. Layton Jr.

-Edwin T. Layton Jr. (1928–2009) was an American historian.
+Edwin Thomas Layton, Jr. (September 13, 1928–May 13, 2009) was an American historian.
 He is best known for his work on the history of technology and engineering, in particular his book The revolt of the engineers: social responsibility and the American profession.

 Biography

 Layton was born in Los Angeles, CA in 1928.
 His father, Edwin T. Layton, was a rear admiral in the U.S. Navy.
 As a teenager, Layton (Jr.) joined the United States Navy Reserve.
 He went to college at the University of California, Los Angeles for both undergraduate and graduate school.

 Originally majoring in chemistry, Layton graduated with a degree in history and a minor in economics, and then entered the Ph.D. program in history.
 His initial advisor was John Higham, but in 1954 Higham left UCLA to take a position at Rutgers University, and George Mowry became Layton's advisor.
 He completed his Ph.D. in 1956.

 Career

 In 1956, Layton took a one-year replacement position teaching American history at the University of Wisconsin while finishing up his Ph.D. dissertation.
 There, he met two other historians interested in technology, Abbot Payson Usher (who was visiting the university following his retirement from Harvard) and Eugene Ferguson.

 Layton taught American history at The Ohio State University from 1957 to 1961, and at Purdue University from 1961 to 1965.
 In 1961, he published his first paper, in the Pacific Historical Review.

 In 1965, Layton was invited to give a lecture in the History of Science Technology program at (what was then called) the Case Institute of Technology.
 He took a position as a professor at Case, where he taught until 1975.

 In 1971, based on work from his PhD thesis, Layton published the book The Revolt of the Engineers: Social Responsibility and the American Engineering Profession.

 In 1975, Layton took a position as a professor of the history of science and technology at the University of Minnesota, where he remained until his retirement in 1998.